 Superhosts are experienced Airbnb hosts who provide a shining example for other hosts, and extraordinary hospitality and experiences for their guests.

-In the eyes of prospective guests, being a Superhost will position you as a better host than other hosts that lack the coveted title.
+In the eyes of prospective guests, being an #Airbnb Superhost positions you as a better host than other hosts lacking the coveted title.
 You are therefore likely to receive more reservation requests as a result of having earned the badge.
+Click To Tweet

 Guests are also able to filter their search results to only display listings of Superhosts.
 In this way, Superhosts have an additional advantage for getting found and booked over those that are not Superhosts.

-To become a Superhost, you need to have an Airbnb account in good standing, and need to have met the following 4 requirements over the past year:
+To become a Superhost, you need to have an Airbnb account in good standing, and need to have met the following five requirements over the past year:

-Superhosts must have hosted 10 trips within the last year.
+Superhosts must have hosted at least 10 trips within the last year.

 This requirement is assessed quarterly.
-At every quarterly review, Superhosts need to have hosted 10 trips in the last 12 months prior to the review date.
+At every quarterly review, Superhosts must have hosted 10 trips in the last 12 months prior to the review date.

-If every quarter is a “race to the finish-line”, then these compromises and last minute efforts may be more hassle than they’re worth.
-If that’s the case, Superhost status may not be for you.
+If every quarter is a ‘race to the finish-line’, then these compromises and last minute efforts may be more hassle than they’re worth and Superhost status may not be for you.

 Superhosts must maintain a 90% response rate or higher.

 Your Superhost response rate is calculated on the responses you send within 24 hours to the booking inquiries and requests you’ve received over the past 365 days.